alextanhongpin/ideas/README.md

 - what happens when the wrong configuration is passed in?
 - what happens when the database is empty?
 - how to plot the graph of relationship between services?

+## Etherscan Viewer

+Create a viewer like etherscan that caches the data in redis to speed up read.
+It will also

+- display transactions/blocks
+- search function
+- filter function
+- sort function